elkouhen/opa-repo/POLICIES-K8S.md

 This document explains how to use OPA policies on a Kubernetes cluster.

-As a Policy Controller, Gatekeeper can :
+Gatekeeper is a Policy Controller for Kubernetes.
+As so, Gatekeeper can :
 * Refuse the deployment of resources that do not respect the policies
 * Audit deployed resources and report existing resources that do not respect deployed policies